iLert/docs/integrations/cloudflare.md

 ![](../.gitbook/assets/account___cloudflare_-_web_performance___security%20%282%29.png)

 Finished!
-Your Cloudflare notifications will now create incidents in iLert.
+Your Cloudflare notifications will now create alerts in iLert.

 ## FAQ <a id="faq"></a>

-**Will incidents in iLert be resolved automatically?**
+**Will alerts in iLert be resolved automatically?**

 No, unfortunately Cloudflare is not sent resolution notifications.